Non-Markovian Quantum Process Tomography: Introduction

 CPTP maps, however, are not sufficient to describe all dynamics present on real quantum devices.
 A generic quantum stochastic process represents many times, and carries correlations across multiple time scales as a rule rather than the exception~\cite{Li2018}.
 The emergence of adverse effects from temporal correlations in quantum processes is known as non-Markovian noise, and arises from mutual interaction between a system and its complex environment.
 Standard CP maps -- such as those characterised by quantum process tomography (QPT) -- cannot describe reduced system-environment ($SE$) dynamics arising from a correlated state.
 Famously, this leads to CP-divisibility of a process as a granular measure of non-Markovianity \cite{breuer2016, deVega2017, rivas-NM-review} and prohibits their use in the detailed study of multi-time quantum correlations.

-Discourse on device quality is mostly shaped either at the low level -- by emphasis on the fidelity of individual gates; or at the high level -- through holistic benchmarks such as quantum volume~\cite{Cross-QV}.
-However, there is a discontinuity in these abstractions: the former does not consider the effects of \emph{context}, while the latter coarsely summarises the average performance of a QIP in high-width, high-depth random circuits.
+Discourse on device quality is mostly shaped through conventional benchmarks either at the low level -- by emphasis on the fidelity of individual gates; or at the high level -- through holistic measures such as quantum volume~\cite{Cross-QV}.
+However, there is a discontinuity in these abstractions: the former does not consider the effects of intrinsic \emph{temporal} \emph{context}, by which we mean the tendency of past gate choices to be correlated with future gate outcomes.
+Meanwhile, the latter coarsely summarises the average performance of a QIP in high-width, high-depth random circuits.
 Indeed, recent progress in quantum computing has led to the engineering of very low error gates~\cite{Arute2019,Pogorelov2021,PhysRevX.11.021058}, but evidence has shown that NISQ devices do not behave like the sum of their parts.
 Typically, they perform worse than predicted by constituent gate errors alone, which ignore non-Markovian quantum processes present in reality \cite{mirror-benchmarking,Jurcevic2021, white-POST}.
 A simple example of how this complex noise can impact the outcome of an experiment is that the choice of a gate in the past may influence the action of a gate applied at the present.
 The two gates do not simply multiply out.
 Correlated noise can be particularly deleterious not only in its complexity, but in its ability to reduce or even eliminate completely the effectiveness of quantum error correcting codes~\cite{Clader2021, correlated-qec}.

-Characterising general quantum stochastic processes is the first step in explicating correlated noise on quantum processors.
-However, a clear procedure to this effect has been notably absent in the past; there are several technical and fundamental challenges that make this task highly non-trivial.
-In this work, we focus on formalising the tomographic reconstruction of multi-time quantum processes as a generalisation of two-time QPT.
-We build upon the theoretical framework of the process tensor, a recently developed mathematical framework to describe quantum stochastic processes~\cite{Pollock2018a}.
-In essence, this object is a multilinear mapping from sequences of gates to final states, conditioned on these interventions.
-As such, it is able to account for correlated errors in sequence of gates, as well as quantifying the size of non-Markovian features of a process.

-In this work, we formally flesh out this missing puzzle piece in quantum tomography, which we call process tensor tomography (PTT).
-We then report the experimental characterisation of multi-time quantum stochastic processes in a way that is both consistent and fully inclusive of non-Markovian dynamics.
-The present work includes a pedagogical overview, as well as several significant theoretical advancements, practical developments, and experimental application of the established tools.
+Importantly, there is ample evidence that Markov models are insufficient to fully capture the dynamics exhibited by current generation quantum devices~\cite{White-NM-2020,nielsen-gst,Sarovar2020detectingcrosstalk,RBK2017,mirror-benchmarking}, thus motivating the present work.